pSpitzner/beets-flask/docs/develop/contribution.md

 ```

 ## Install pre-commit hooks
 We automatically check for code style and formatting issues using pre-commit hooks.
-To install the hooks, run the following command:
+To install the hooks, run the following command (optional):

 ```bash
 pip install pre-commit